CodiAsFox/Giftr-React-Frontend/giftr-react-instructions.md

 #### OAuth redirect w/ JWT Token

-- [ ] When a user clicks the login button, navigate to /auth/google?redirect_url=http://localhost:3000/login/success which will trigger the OAuth login
+- [ ] When a user clicks the login button, navigate to {render url}/auth/google?redirect_url={netlify}/login/success which will trigger the OAuth login
 - [ ] when successful, will redirect to http://localhost:3000/login/success?token=eyt198nefo018e.1feef1ef1 with the jwt token in the querystring
 - [ ] send the url route, that you want to use to handle the login, in the querystring with the param name redirect_url
 - [ ] JWT string will be returned in the querystring with the param name token